 Emergency activity immediately necessary to protect life, property or natural resources.

-Activities of an individual engaging in home gardening by growing flowers, vegetable and other plants primarily for use by that person and his or her family.
+Activities of an individual engaging in home gardening by growing flowers, vegetables and other plants primarily for use by that person and his or her family.

 Landscaping and horticultural activities in connection with an existing structure.